nealcaren/fightordie/_sources/Volumes/15/04/negro_education.md

 ## Summary

 Here, then, is the weakness and sinister danger of Mr. Jones' report.
 It calls for a union of philanthropic effort with no attempt to make sure of the proper and just lines along which this united effort should work.
 It calls for cooperation with the white South without insisting on the Negro being represented by voice and vote in such "cooperation," and it calls for a recasting of the educational program for Negroes without insisting on leaving the door of opportunity open for the development of a thoroughly trained class of leaders at the bottom, in the very beginnings of education, as well as at the top.

+[^1] *Negro Education, a Study of the Private and Higher Schools for Colored People in the United States*; prepared in co-operation with the Phelps-Stokes Fund, under the direction of Thomas Jesse Jones, specialist in education of racial groups.
+Two volumes, 8 vo., 424, 724 pages.
+Washington 1917.

 ______________
 *Citation:* Du Bois, W.E.B.
 1918.
 "Negro Education." *The Crisis*.
 15(4):173&ndash;178.